lsst-sqre/nublado/docs/dev/development.rst

 Since Nublado is intended for internal use by Rubin Observatory, community contributions can only be accepted if they align with Rubin Observatory's aims.
 For that reason, it's a good idea to propose changes with a new `GitHub issue`_ before investing time in making a pull request.

-Nublado is developed by the LSST SQuaRE team.
+Nublado is developed by the Rubin Observatory SQuaRE team.

 .. _GitHub issue: https://github.com/lsst-sqre/nublado/issues/new